#506 Learning PCBmodE

 After a few iterations, I had a design that was at least electrically complete and demonstrates a few of the boldport hallmarks such as wiggly traces and irregular outlines:

 I shopped around the various PCB houses, and it turns out that OSHpark is happily the cheapest for this order (due to free shipping).

 pcbmode -b blinky --fab oshpark

 After checking the board in the gerber viewer and double-checking the circuit, I’ve put my order in.
 The project can be found here on OSHpark.

-I am still waiting for my first PCBmodE boards to arrive from OSHpark, so I don’t know if I’ve even been able to produce something that works - hardly an expert yet.
-But some observations on the PCBmodE design process so far:
+Well, my first PCBmodE boards turned out just fine, at least I was able to produce something that works - hardly an expert yet.
+Some observations on the PCBmodE design process so far: